phetsims/paper-land/docs/use/board-api.md

 ### ```onProgramMarkersAdded( paperProgramNumber, paperPoints, scratchpad, sharedData, markersOnProgram )```

-The function called when one or more markers are placed inside a program.
+The function called when one or more markers are placed inside the program.

 #### Arguments